 I feel that my words are no more symbolic of influential to people who empathize with my story, than those not in hardship.

-But easy got me happy.
+Easy got me happy.
 Easy got me to smile.
 And maybe the universe once mistook my deceitfully smiles.
 But in essence, I’m paying back the dues I owe to the energy in the universe through my genuine smiles today! ……R.I.P.
 Eazy Baby.

 The network of people I encounter daily are often curious of my smile, so I share my story more freely now.
-With hopes that people can comprehend meaning.

 It would be deceitful to hide it.
 And a lie of omission to not share it.
 So, as black excellence goes, ‘ima let em’ see!

 Back in Jonesboro, LA – I trust that my smile shines as bright as the descendants of Joe, and Mixon’s if you truly know our story.

 So, as their smiles faded further away, our tears emerge from the dirt out our body – salty as the sea so the ocean reminds us where we came from.
 But more importantly, where we belong.

 “…and when the blood in your veins returns to the sea, and the earth in your bones returns to the ground, perhaps then you will remember that this land does not belong to you, it is you who belongs to this land.”– unknown (Native American)

 Maybe that’s why some of our ancestors jumped back in en route.
 But I could also argue wordplay on that….?

 For me, today, I smile for you all – especially the lost ones of our [past] lifetime because it wasn’t easy for them.
 As most smiles symbolize hope into the next, I also smile for the world to know.